 Summary of Policy Recommendations

-Smart Building and Energy Efficiency
+Smart Buildings and Energy Efficiency Technology

 Increase Compliance and Update Building Codes: Adopt the most recent residential and commercial building codes and establish a strong compliance plan in order to expand the market for energy-efficient structures.